Khudu Khel

 District Buner has 6 Tehsils; Daggar Chagharzai Chamla Khudu Khel Gagra and Gadezai.
-Each Tehsil comprises members of the Union councils.
+Each Tehsil is sub divided into Union councils.
 There are 5 union councils in KhuduKhel and 27 union councils in whole district Buner.

-People of Town Totalai

 History

 Khadukhel have a very rich history and culture, it is a major centre of Gandhara civilisation.
 The most famous archaeological site is the Ranigat of the Nogram village surrounded by mountains.

 Health

 Khudokhel tehsil has one civil hospital (Totalai), one basic heath unit (Bagh), and two dispensaries (Chinglai and ghazi kot).

 Colored Bazaars

-Tehsil Khadukhel has 3 (three) main bazaars on main Buner road which have different beautiful colors Totalai Bazaar have Green, Ghurghshto Bazaar have Blue and Chinglai Bazaar have Violet color.
+Tehsil Khadukhel has 3 (three) main bazaars on main Swabi Ambela road, namely Totalai, Ghorghustu and Chinglai.